Mikhail Sergachev Game Preview: Lightning vs. Penguins

 Sergachev Season Stats Insights

+- In 26 games this season, Sergachev has averaged 23:18 on the ice, while putting up a plus-minus of -15.

-- Sergachev has a goal in two of 23 games this year, but has to post a multi-goal effort.
+- Sergachev has a goal in two of 26 games this season, but has to post a multi-goal effort.

-- In 11 of 23 games this year, Sergachev has had an assist, including two games with multiple assists.
+- In 13 of 26 games this season, Sergachev has had an assist, including two games with multiple assists.

-- Sergachev's odds on his point total prop carry an implied probability of 55.6% that he hits the over.
+- The implied probability is 55.6% that Sergachev hits the over on his points prop total based on the odds.

-- The implied probability of Sergachev going over his assist prop bet, based on the odds, is 50%.
+- There is an implied probability of 51.2% of Sergachev going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.